 Your herbs shouldn't have to compete with weeds for sunlight, water, nutrition and air circulation.
 Plus, a nicely tended garden space looks so pretty.
 So keep it tidy!

-Best mulch choices are:
+The best mulch choices are:

 Recycled wood or rubber-based mulches might contain toxic chemicals from their "prior life".
 Plus, rubber stinks to high heaven in the hot sun.
 Blechh!

 Landscape fabrics do a good job of reducing the need to weed.
 But some fabrics do contain chemicals.
-And, if the fabric isn't permeable enough, it prevents water and nutrients from getting through to your plants.
+And if the fabric isn't permeable enough, it prevents water and nutrients from getting through to your plants.

-So my mulching caution is: Be absolutely certain that any mulch you use is permeable, organic and 100% chemical-free.
+So my mulching caution is: Be absolutely certain any mulch you use is permeable, organic and 100% chemical-free.
 You don't want potentially toxic stuff anywhere near your tea ingredients!

 As you get to know each of your herbs personally, you'll begin to recognize their "Gimme a drink!" and "Enough, already!" signals.